Was it legal for the U.S. to kill Iranian Gen. Qassem Soleimani?

 Just two months before the terrorist attacks of Sept.
 11, 2001, American officials forcefully restated their position condemning missile strikes by Israel targeting specific Palestinian militants.

-"The United States government is very clearly on record as against targeted assassinations," U.S. Ambassador to Israel Martin Indyk said at the time.
+"The United States government is very clearly on record as against targeted assassinations," the U.S. ambassador to Israel, Martin Indyk, said at the time.
 "They are extrajudicial killings and we do not support that."

-And while the drone war against al Qaeda drew international condemnation, the consensus among U.S. legal experts was that it was appropriate for the U.S. to hunt and kill terrorists who were plotting attacks on Americans.
-Not only in ungoverned spaces in war zones like Afghanistan and Iraq, but in sovereign countries such as Pakistan and Libya.
+And while the drone war against al Qaeda drew international condemnation, the consensus among U.S. legal experts was that it was appropriate for the U.S. to hunt and kill terrorists who were plotting attacks on Americans not only in ungoverned spaces in war zones such as Afghanistan and Iraq, but also in sovereign countries such as Pakistan and Libya.

 Obama forcefully defended the legality of those strikes in a speech in 2013, during which he described self-imposed restrictions, some of which have been rolled back by the Trump administration.